 2. Let’s Read Math Funbooks are fun workbooks featuring 16 different children’s books.
 Children read a book, then do the Funbook pages.
 Funbooks are frequently used as informal curriculum in after school centers or day camps.
 They also work well for independent reading programs where children work on their own.

-3. On Your Own: The ultimate goal is for everyone to recognize math themes in books and stories, and have fun talking about and doing activities together.
+4. On Your Own: The ultimate goal is for everyone to recognize math themes in books and stories, and enjoy talking about and doing activities together.
 This is not a program for mastering math, but to relax with children and introduce new ideas and activities.
 Remember that the main goal is to HAVE FUN WITH MATH.

 How are the Let’s Read Math materials developed?

 Dr Claire Passantino develops the Let’s Read Math materials with the help of colleagues who are elementary mathematics educators.
 The math topics are drawn from national and state standards for teaching and learning mathematics.
 The Let’s Read Math approach is particularly well-suited to implementing Common Core’s Standards for Mathematical Practice.
 We believe that children’s mathematics learning is enhanced by connecting the reading of children’s books to real life experiences, to drawing and writing, using hands on manipulatives and models, and sharing ideas with others through listening and speaking.

 Where do I get Let’s Read Math materials?